decretist/Dissertation/Chapter3/chapter3.markdown

 under the name of a canonical author of unquestioned authority.
-Augustine was the overwhelming favorite, and Gratian extensively quoted in his *de Penitentia* from a text, *De vera et falsa penitentia*, that circulated under such false pretences.
+Augustine was the overwhelming favorite, and Gratian extensively quoted in his *de Penitentia* from a text, *De vera et falsa penitentia*, that circulated under such false pretenses.
 Others sought to distance themselves from the role of author by locating authority in texts they quoted rather than in the original use they made of those quoted texts in their own writing.[2]
 Gratian made use of both strategies.
 He